nikita1205agarwal/AZ-Hackathon-2023/README.md

         python leetcode_scraper.py
 7. The script will scrape the problem links from the specified LeetCode page, clean the links, and store them in a text file named lc_problems.txt.
 It will also create a Qdatalc folder to store the scraped data.
 Inside the qdatalc folder, you will find a data folder that contains the scraped questions files, indexlc.txt, and qindexlc.txt.

+## TF-IDF Implementation
+The project also includes an implementation of the TF-IDF algorithm for text analysis.
+This algorithm calculates the relevance scores of documents based on the frequency of terms in each document and their inverse document frequency across the entire collection.

+### Data Pre-processing
+Before applying TF-IDF, the data undergoes pre-processing steps, including the removal of stopwords and leading numbers from the text.

+### Loading and Processing Data
+The load_data() function reads the input file, pre-processes the data, builds the vocabulary, and constructs the inverted index.
+It utilizes the NLTK library to tokenize the text and remove stopwords.

+### Vocabulary and Inverted Index
+The vocabulary is a collection of unique terms present in the documents, along with their corresponding IDF (Inverse Document Frequency) values.
+The inverted index maps each term to the documents in which it appears.

+### Calculating Relevance Scores
+The calculate_sorted_order_of_documents(query_terms) function calculates the relevance scores for a given set of query terms.
+It retrieves the matching documents and ranks them based on their relevance scores.

+### Usage
+To use the TF-IDF functionality, follow these steps:

+- Make sure you have the required dependencies installed, including NLTK.
+- Call the load_data() function to load and process the data.
+- Use the calculate_sorted_order_of_documents(query_terms) function to perform a query and retrieve the matching documents.

 ## Customization

--You can modify the code to scrape different sections or specific problem sets by adjusting the page_URL variable.
+- You can modify the code to scrape different sections or specific problem sets by adjusting the page_URL variable in the script.
--The script creates a Qdatalc folder to store the scraped data.
+- The script creates a Qdatalc folder to store the scraped data.
 You can change the folder name or customize the folder structure by modifying the code in the script.

-## Problem Scrapping

-This project not only provides access to coding problems from LeetCode but also includes scrapping problems from CodeChef and Codeforces.
-The scrapping functionality allows users to access a diverse range of coding challenges from these platforms.

-### CodeChef

-The search engine retrieves coding problems from CodeChef by leveraging its API.
-It fetches problem details such as problem title, difficulty level, and additional metadata.
-Users can search for CodeChef problems using relevant keywords and receive a list of suitable matches.

-### Codeforces

-Similarly, the search engine retrieves coding problems from Codeforces by utilizing its API.
-It fetches problem details such as problem title, difficulty level, and other relevant information.
-Users can search for Codeforces problems based on specific criteria and get a curated list of appropriate challenges.

-Please note that the search engine integrates the problems from LeetCode, CodeChef, and Codeforces to provide users with a comprehensive collection of coding challenges to explore.
+- You can customize the data cleaning process in the clean_text() function with your query terms to obtain the sorted order of documents based on relevance scores.

 ## Future Enhancements

-This project is an ongoing effort, and there are plans to implement additional features and improvements in the future.
-Some of the upcoming enhancements include:

-- Adding support for other popular coding platforms like Codeforces and CodeChef.
+Here are some planned enhancements for the project:

-- Enhancing the search algorithm to provide more accurate and relevant search results.
+- Implement a user interface (UI) for the search engine to provide a more user-friendly experience.
+- Add support for additional coding problem platforms, such as HackerRank and Codeforces, to expand the search capabilities.
+- Improve the efficiency of the TF-IDF algorithm by optimizing the data structures and algorithms used in the inverted index construction and query processing.

 Please note that these are just some of the planned enhancements, and the project will continue to evolve to meet the needs of the users and the developer community.

 Feel free to contribute to the project by submitting pull requests or reporting issues.

 Happy coding!